lsolbach/sbom-tool/README.md

 - Any license that is neither whitelisted nor blacklisted is reported as greylisted, requiring manual review.

+Two further keys sit alongside the component-type buckets, global rather than per-type, each a set of component matchers -- a bare component name, a `{:name ... :version ...}` map narrowing the match to an exact version, or a `{:purl ...}` map matching by purl:
+- `:proprietary` — components known to be closed source; reported with a `proprietary` status instead of "no license", since their total absence of license metadata is expected, not a data gap.
+- `:reviewed` — components whose license situation (greylisted, unidentified, or no license at all) has already been manually checked and accepted; reported with a `reviewed` status instead.
+  `:reviewed` never overrides a `:blacklist` match -- a blacklisted license stays blocked regardless.

+Neither `:proprietary` nor `:reviewed` counts as a policy violation for `--fail-on-violations`.

 **Vulnerability policy** (see [example-vulnerability-policy.edn](example-vulnerability-policy.edn)) — a map with:
 - `:max-severity` — the lowest severity (`:unknown`, `:low`, `:medium`, `:high` or `:critical`)